 We need housing, who can be against anything that Just right helps people put a roof over their heads - it's a basic human right.
 If anyone has ever struggled or even if they haven't they should have some compassion.

 Read the news!
-This type of housing is needed and is a much better Just right option than the Eccles Street essential workers village.

-Full time workers in Warrnambool can not afford to Too short buy in Warrnambool!

-I support the proposal but not the location

-There needs to be radical uplift in all affordable Just right housing types
+This type of housing is needed and is a much better option than the Eccles Street essential workers village.
+Just right Full time workers in Warrnambool can not afford to buy in Warrnambool!
+Just right Too short I support the proposal but not the location Too long There needs to be radical uplift in all affordable housing types Just right No Too long

 Too long No one should be homeless in Australia.
 As a community, we have a moral obligation to provide housing for people.
 Just right Just right Just right I support the project as we need housing for people who are essential to the health, education and wellbeing of Warrnambool's resident.
 We should support Council's efforts to address the lack of new homes.
 Just right If done well with pt infrastructure in place and supports available could work Too long It's very hard for key workers and young families buying their first home to work and stay in the city without the pressures of the costs and lack of housing Too long As a renter, rental insecurity has been a major stressor in our family.
-We spend half the year worrying if the cost of rent will go up.
+We spend half the year Just right worrying if the cost of rent will go up.
 There needs to be more options and opportunities for key workers to come here.
 I am a teacher myself and there is not enough in Warrnambool because of lack of housing.
-Just right more affordable housing is needed and all levels of Just right government could be doing more.
-But this project cannot be turned into a cash cow for companies to take advantage of council with a blank cheque.

-Great to see council taking the initiative to create Just right spaces for people to live.
+Great to see council taking the initiative to create spaces for people to live.
 We don't all need massive homes, and these designs look great.

-More affordable housing will enable more Just right employees settling in and supporting Warrnambool and its great surrounds
+Just right Do not support Too long More affordable housing will enable more employees settling in and supporting Warrnambool and its great surrounds Just right more affordable housing is needed and all levels of government could be doing more.
+But this project Just right cannot be turned into a cash cow for companies to take advantage of council with a blank cheque.
+N/A Just right Too long

 More housing is required, if it can be done, it should.
-Just right My only concern is there appeared to be no bike lanes and environmental design features of the houses
+Just right My only concern is there appeared to be no bike lanes and environmental design features of the houses needs

-Great idea, not permanent and a solution to a dire Just right community immediate need.
-Can be incorporated with good public open space which will enhance the area.
+Great idea, not permanent and a solution to a dire community immediate need.
+Can be incorporated with good public open space which will enhance the

-Warrnambool is a great place for families, we need Just right to be able to retain top professionals to support our needs
+Warrnambool is a great place for families, we need to be able to retain top professionals to support our